Abbasid Caliphate: Military

-During the Abbasid revolution, Abu Muslim's Khorasani army, composed largely of Arab settlers disillusioned with Umayyad rule, marched under black banners, forming a powerful force that swept westward in open revolt.
+During the Abbasid revolution, Abu Muslim's Khurasani army, composed largely of Arab settlers disillusioned with Umayyad rule, marched under black banners, forming a powerful force that swept westward in open revolt.
 In Baghdad there were many Abbasid military leaders who were or said they were of Arab descent.
 However, it is clear that most of the ranks were of Iranian origin, the vast majority being from Khurasan and Transoxiana, not from western Iran or Azerbaijan.
 Most of the Khurasani soldiers who brought the Abbasids to power were Arabs.
 The standing army of the Muslims in Khurasan was overwhelmingly Arab.
 The unit organization of the Abbasids was designed with the goal of ethnic and racial equality among supporters.
 When Abu Muslim recruited officers along the Silk Road, he registered them based not on their tribal or ethno-national affiliations but on their current places of residence.
 Under the Abbasids, Iranian peoples became better represented in the army and bureaucracy as compared to before.
-The Abbasid army was centred on the Khurasan Abna al-dawla infantry and the Khurasaniyya heavy cavalry, led by their own semi-autonomous commanders (qa'id) who recruited and deployed their own men with Abbasid resource grants. al-Mu‘tasim began the practice of recruiting Turkic slave soldiers from the Samanids into a private army, which allowed him to take over the reins of the caliphate.
+The Abbasid army was centred on the Abna al-dawla infantry and the Khurasaniyya heavy cavalry, led by their own semi-autonomous commanders (qa'id) who recruited and deployed their own men with Abbasid resource grants. al-Mu'tasim began the practice of recruiting Turkic slave soldiers from the Samanids into a private army, which allowed him to take over the reins of the caliphate.
 He abolished the old jund system created by Umar and diverted the salaries of the original Arab military descendants to the Turkic slave soldiers.
 The Turkic soldiers transformed the style of warfare, as they were known as capable horse archers, trained from childhood to ride.
 This military was now drafted from the ethnic groups of the faraway borderlands, and were completely separate from the rest of society.
 Some could not speak Arabic properly.
 This led to the decline of the caliphate starting with the Anarchy at Samarra.